 For more comprehensive Australian International Olive Awards Conditions of Entry visit: //internationaloliveawardsaustralia.com.au/conditions-of-entry/

 Enquiries regarding the competition or general enquiries should be directed to:

 Phone: 0419 031 527 (+61 419 031 527)

 The Australian Olive Association Ltd (AOA) invites all Australian International Olive Awards exhibitors to become a member of the AOA.

 The AOA is the Governments Prescribed Industry Body (PIB) responsible for representing all levy payers in Australia.
 The AOA is also the peak Industry body that looks after interests of Australian olive growers as well as supporting the broader community of industry participants, including service providers, marketers, our international partners and olive enthusiasts.

-- AOA members are also eligible to become Signatories to the OliveCare® Code of Practice.
+AOA members are also eligible to become Signatories to the OliveCare® Code of Best Practice.

 AIOA testing is also accepted for compliance with OliveCare® requirements.

 The AOA sends regular information and newsletters via email, and social media.
 AOA pages have industry focus //www.facebook.com/AustralianOliveAssociationLtd and consumer focus //www.facebook.com/AustralianExtraVirgin/